emanuelpina/emanuelpina.pt/content/posts/nginx-installation-on-ubuntu.md

 blank to select all options shown (Enter 'c' to cancel):
 ```

 Select the appropriate numbers for the domains you want to obtain a certificate separated with a `,` (for our example type `1,2`) and press `ENTER`.
-After doing so, Certbot will communicate with the Let’s Encrypt server, then run a challenge to verify that we control the domain we’re requesting a certificate for.
+After doing so, Certbot will communicate with the Let’s Encrypt server, then run a challenge to verify that you control the domain you’re requesting a certificate for.

-If that’s successful, Certbot will ask how we’d like to configure our HTTPS settings:
+If that’s successful, Certbot will ask how you’d like to configure the HTTPS settings:
 ```plain
 Please choose whether or not to redirect HTTP traffic to HTTPS, removing HTTP access.
 -------------------------------------------------------------------------------